Split Rail Fencing

 Installation Tips

-Before assembling, decide on spacers to lift each section 3” off the ground (large flat rocks or 12” rail offcuts work well to prevent rot).
+Before assembling, decide on spacers to lift each section 3” off the ground (large flat rocks or 12” rail offcuts work well to lift the fence and prevent rot).

-Lay the first layer of rails out approximately where you want the fence to go in a zig-zag pattern, stacking every other rail on top of the other.
-The sharper/smaller the angle, the stronger the fence will be, so avoid placing them too straight.
+1. Lay the first layer of rails out roughly where you want the fence to go in a zig-zag pattern, making sure to stack every other rail on top of the other.
+The sharper/smaller the angle, the stronger the fence will be, so avoid aligning each section in a straight line.

-Once you are happy with the angles of your fence, start at one end and lift up each section and tuck a spacer under the end of each post, securing them with screws as you go.
+2. Once you are happy with the layout and the angles of your fence, start from one end and lift up each section and tuck a spacer under the end of each rail, securing them with screws as you go.

-Starting from one end, add another layer of rails across the entire length following the same pattern, securing them with screws as you go.
-Repeat this until you reach your desired heigh.
+3. Starting from one end, add another layer of rails across the entire length following the same pattern, securing them with screws as you go.
+Repeat this until you reach your desired height.

-For the ends of the fence, you can have all of the rails stack on top of each other to create an slope called a, “lazy finish,” or you can grab a few extra wood spacers and slot them in each gap to square off your ends.
+4. For the beginning and end of the fence, you can lay all of the rail ends on top of each other to create a slope called a, “lazy finish,” or you can use some wood spacers and slot them in each gap to square off the end.

 Stacked